laddbr/coding_challenge_1/README.md

 and that g++ works by running
 g++ -v
 in your terminal of choice.
+To compile the program after making changes, run: g++ -o [filename.out] driver.cpp and then
+[filename.out]
+to run it.

 Clone into this repo or download the files to your machine directly from GitHub.
 All source files are located in the "src" folder.
 CodingChallengeOne has been provided as a compiled version of the program.
 To run the program, open up your favorite terminal, cd into the folder where CodingChallengeOne is stored, and type "./CodingChallengeOne.out".